-I got to thinking today of how much more readily we accept the reality of optical illusions over ‘rational’ illusions.
-Is it because the optical ones are easier to spot?
-We have such deep seated faith in what we think.
+I was thinking today about how much more we readily accept the reality of optical illusions over ‘rational’ illusions.
+Certainly, the optical illusions are easier to spot.
+I imagine rational illusions are not easy to notice because we have such a deep-seated faith in what we think.

-Thinking is a sixth sense, you could say, but why do we trust this ‘thinking sense’ so deeply?
-From my “symptoms point of view” I would guess we trust it as deeply as we do because we need to.
-That is obvious I suppose; although it is funny how the obvious can so easily get overlooked.
+Thinking is a kind of a sixth sense, but why do we trust this thinking sense so deeply?
+From a symptoms point of view, I assume we trust it as deeply as we do simply because we need to.
+That is obvious I suppose, although it is curious how the obvious can be easily overlooked.

-Our framework of thought is based on secondary knowing – names and words.
-For example, the word ‘tree’ and the object it symbolizes are light-years apart to anyone who actually feels a tree and not a ‘tree’.
-Yet, more often than not, we trust the word more than the experience.
+Our framework of thought relies on the secondary knowledge of names and words.
+For example, the word “tree” and the object it symbolizes are light-years apart to anyone who deeply feels an actual tree à la Tat Tvam Asi and compares that to an imaginary symbolic “tree”.
+Yet, we often trust the word more than the experience.

-Despite this second-hand unreliability, it is the greatest survival tool we have.
-Meaning, I think our profound ability to interact cognitively (‘group think’) is responsible for our exceptional ability to invent the tools that have thrust us to the top of the food chain.
+Despite the second-hand reality of thought, this sixth sense is the greatest survival tool we have.
+I think our profound ability to interact cognitively via groupthink is at least in part responsible for our exceptional ability to invent tools, which in turn, have thrust us to the top of the food chain.

-Finally, in fitting irony, I see our unwarranted trust in thinking as being caused by the emptiness that thought has poked into.
-It has turned out like a Pandora’s box revealing an infinity of boxes beyond.
-We desperately need to trust what we think in order to block out the empty uncertainty we feel lurking ‘outside-the-box’.
-Believing what we think attempts to shut that box.
-Too late —cat’s out of the bag.
+Finally, in fitting irony, I see our unwarranted trust in thinking is caused by the emptiness into which thought delves.
+It is like a Pandora’s box, revealing an infinity of boxes beyond.
+We desperately feel a need to trust what we think in order to block out the empty uncertainty we sense lurking outside the box.
+Belief in what we think aims to keep us securely inside the box, so to speak.
+Nope, it is too late — the cat’s out of the bag.

-(1) Yes, this gives another angle on the insightful, The whole world recognizes the beautiful as the beautiful, yet this is only the ugly; the whole world recognizes the good as the good, yet this is only the bad.
+(1) Our biases and aesthetics give another angle on chapter 2’s, The whole world recognizes the beautiful as the beautiful, yet this is only the ugly; the whole world recognizes the good as the good, yet this is only the bad.